Saturday, December 31, 2011

 Sorry for this late edition- I almost left this all time great off.

 * Note-Georgia has had many great offensive linemen, DB's and TE's.
 Surprised by how few great [not just favorite] QB's and LB's UGA has had in it's long football history.
 We are talking Best.

-I hated to leave off -OL Edgar Chandler, Royce Smith, Guy McIntyre, Mack Guest and John Kasay senior.
+I hated to leave off -OL Edgar Chandler, Royce Smith, Guy McIntyre, Mack Guest and John Kasey senior.

-DL Jimmy Payne, Eddie "Meat Clever" Weaver, Steve Greer.
-Richard Seymour.
+DL Jimmy Payne, Eddie "Meat Clever" Weaver.
+Steve Greer.

-LB's Chip Wisdom, Ben Zambiasi, Knox Culpepper, Rickey McBride, and short lived sensation Sylvester "The Sacker" Boler.
+LB's Chip Wisdom and Ben Zambiasi, Knox Culpepper, Rickey McBride, and short lived sensation Sylvester "The Sacker" Boler.

 WR's Andre Hastings, Charles Whittemore, TE Dennis Hughes, Pat Hodgson.

-Kickers- Bobby Etter, Alan Leavitt, Rex Robinson, Kevin Butler, John Kasay Jr.
+Kickers- Bobby Etter, Alan Leavitt, Rex Robinson, Kevin Butler.